SimIntToolkit/cpswt-cpp/README.md

 ### foundation/config

-This project contains Java classes that read federate configuration files.
+This module contains Java classes that read federate configuration files.

 ### foundation/SyncronizedFederate

-This project contains the SynchronizedFederate class, which is the base class of all C++-based federates.
+This module contains the SynchronizedFederate class, which is the base class of all C++-based federates.

 <a id="cpswtcppsoftwareinstallation"></a>